omkar3060/apsportfolio.github.io/README.md

 ### 5. **Cumulative Earnings and Real-Time Updates**

   **Fenwick Trees/Binary Indexed Trees(BIT)** can be used for managing and querying cumulative earnings of drivers or total rides completed over time.
 This requires efficient prefix sum queries and point updates.
 Fenwick Trees are easier to implement and understand compared to Segment Trees.
 They require less space, typically using O(N) space compared O(4*N) in segment trees.

+**Market Benefits:** Quick updates and queries on ride data enhance the operational efficiency of the platform.

 **Limitations**: Fenwick Trees are not well-suited for range updates; they can handle point updates efficiently but range updates are more complex and less efficient.<br>
 - They are limited in the types of range queries they can handle directly.
 They are primarily designed for prefix sums and cannot be easily adapted for other operations like min, max, or GCD without significant modifications.